 7. Remove the air filter housing.
-8. Remove the ISC connector (A), TMAP sensor connector (B), and the TPS connector (C).
+8. Remove the ISC connector (A), MAP/IAT connector (B), and TPS connector (C).

 9. Remove the throttle arm cover; then disconnect the throttle cable.
 10. Loosen the clamp securing the throttle body to the intake manifold; then remove the throttle body.